isomerpages/moe-punggolsec/_academic-subjects/Mathematics.md

 title: Mathematics
 permalink: /the-pss-learning-experience/academic-subjects/mathematics/
 description: ""
+variant: markdown
 ---
 # Mathematics

-The Mathematics Department is committed to develop in our students a positive attitude towards Mathematics.
-We believe that all students can succeed and we aim to bring out the best in them.
+ The Mathematics Department aims to develop Punggolites into resilient problem solvers with a positive attitude towards Mathematics.
+The department leverages on a baseline curriculum with suitable pedagogies and assessment strategies to strengthen the teaching and learning of mathematical problem-solving skills.
+Programmes like Peer Tutoring Programme, Foundation to N(A) Bridging, Secondary One Games Day and Secondary Three Math Trail provide a motivating environment to learn Mathematics and solve problems in real world contexts.
+Students learn how to be an active contributor as they work collaboratively to support one another in problem-solving.

 ### Department Programmes and Events